BiggerPockets/patterns/_patterns/build-views-with-view-components.md

 ### Styled components

-Avoid using writting CSS when building view components.
+Avoid using writing CSS when building view components.
 We're moving away from using custom CSS files and using [Tailwind](https://tailwindcss.com) instead.
 If you're having a hard time styling a component using Tailwind reach out to someone from the design team to discuss making adjustments to the component.

-Here's an example that illustrates how using Tailwind looks as opposed to writting custom CSS:
+Here's an example that illustrates how using Tailwind looks as opposed to writing custom CSS:

 #### Bad

 ```css
 # app/components/button.scss
 .button {